h8d13/Vase/README.md

 First tried on alpine and gave up at hardware drivers so here we are.

 > It is also largely frustration-driven: Both with how newer users struggle (usually in forums) and what I wish I had when I first started using Arch.
+> Shout to Bringus Studios on YT too for the inspiration with the many weird build gaming systems and videos.